autc04/Retro68/README.md

 parts of Retro68.

 The test suite will be configured automatically on sufficiently old Macs.
-Everywhere else, first configure `LaunchAPPL` (see above) and then:
+Everywhere else, first configure `LaunchAPPL` (see above).

-    cs Retro68-build/build-target
-    cmake . -DRETRO68_LAUNCH_METHOD=minivmac    # or executor, ...
-    make

-To run the tests, invoke `ctest` in the `build-target` directory.
+To run the tests, invoke `ctest` in the `Retro68-build` directory, or in one of the `build-target`, `build-target-ppc` or `build-target-carbon` directories.

     ctest

+You can also use the cmake variable `RETRO68_LAUNCH_METHOD` to override the LaunchAPPL default for specific platforms:

+    cmake . -DRETRO68_LAUNCH_METHOD=minivmac